What is the District Plan?

 - surface of water activities

 The Franklin Section was added to the Hauraki District Plan when the Franklin area was added to the Hauraki District on 1 November 2010.
 It became operative on 29 February 2000.

 The District Plan provides rules for how landowners and occupiers can build on or develop their land.
 Depending on which zone(s) your land is located in will determine what activities and development you can do on your property as of right, and those for which you would first need a resource consent.
 District Plan rules cover matters such as residential, industrial and commercial development, subdivision, noise and the location and height of buildings.

 The Plan sits within a wider resource management framework, where regulations, plans and planning documents have been created at the national, regional and district levels.

-Anyone who lives or operates in the Franklin area that is now part of the Hauraki District, for example landowners, developers, and builders, continues to be bound by the Franklin District Plan rules and will need to refer to the Franklin District Plan.
+Anyone who lives or operates in the Franklin area that is part of the Hauraki District, for example landowners, developers, and builders will need to refer to the Franklin Section.

-Those who live in or operate in the rest of the Hauraki District will need to refer to the Hauraki District Plan.
+Those who live in or operate in the rest of the Hauraki District will need to refer to the Hauraki Section.